 Learning how to practice properly is an important part of our curriculum.
 Lessons and masterclasses, recital performance opportunities, technique classes, orchestral excerpts, cello chamber music, and workshops are all designed to enhance musicianship and technique.

 ICI offers the unique opportunity to interact and bond with your peers in a close and cooperative all-cello environment.
 Our program provides you with time and space to specifically focus on improving your technique and performing skills.
 We invite the worlds best cellists and pedagogues to our institute and hold our students to a high standard.

 Private Lessons: Each student will have two lessons per week and study with a variety of faculty members.
-Students not in a lesson spend time practicing or rehearsing and coaching with one of our professional pianists.
+Students not in a lesson spend time practicing or rehearsing and coaching with one of our pianists.

 Master Classes: Students will perform in and observe a variety of public master classes given by ICI faculty and artists throughout the camp.
 Students are expected to present performance-ready pieces in the master class setting.

 Chamber Music: Collaborative ensemble playing is an important part of chamber music, especially when it comes to putting together a sonata with your pianist for a performance.
 We offer coachings and lessons in rehearsal settings with your pianist along with masterclasses given by various teachers and guest artists.
 We encourage students to sight read cello chamber music and provide coaching for those who wish to perform a short piece in a student recital.

 Student Recital Series: Students perform solo and chamber works in weekly student recitals.
 Performances are open to the public and presented on Thursday evenings in Urness Recital Hall on St. Olaf College.
 Our two “Grande Finale” concerts on the last two days of the institute showcase our students’ hard work.